SimplyKnownAsG/could-you-ai-agent/README.md

 ## Overview

-`could-you` is an MCP host that connects to various MCP servers to provide contextual assistance for developers.
+`could-you` is an Agent that connects to various MCP servers to provide contextual assistance for developers.
 It maintains conversation history, supports multiple LLM providers, and can be configured per-project or globally.

 ## Features